Title

 External Regulations and Consequences

-Standard supplements and does not supplant or modify state laws governing the activities of public officials.
-Standard shall be implemented in accordance with regulations and guidelines adopted by the President of the UNC System:
+This Standard supplements, but does not supplant or modify, state laws governing the activities of public officials.
+The Standard shall be implemented in accordance with regulations and guidelines adopted by the President of the UNC System:

 University Policies, Standards, and Procedures